-The visitors that arrive on a website usually have cookies and with the help of them, relevant ads are displayed to those visitors.
+The visitors that arrive on a website usually have cookies and with the help, relevant ads are displayed to those visitors.
 Fraudsters collect cookies from high-value content websites through programmed bots, so that they can steal cookies from high-value sites and artificially increase the value of their ad impressions.

 How to find and eliminate Invalid Traffic (IVT) on your website?

 There is a simple checklist to identify and eliminate INV on your website:

 – It is essential to identify the origin point, in order to eliminate the IVT.
 Have a closer look at the reports to drill down to the source of traffic and act accordingly.
 If you’re using a third-party tool (ad verification vendor), you can pull in more details – particular IPs or domains causing the IVT.